List 2/3 of sports events affected by coronavirus pandemic

 British Grand Prix at Silverstone on Aug.
 30 canceled.

 Aragon Grand Prix in Spain on Oct.
 4 moved to Sept.
-27.
+27 moved to Oct.
+18.

 Japan Grand Prix at Motegi on Oct.
 18 canceled.